jpedro/jpedro.github.io/.posts/postgres.md

 Tables can have hierarchical relationships.
 But not sure how this can be a good thing.
 Plus, in my naive opinion database schema tools can handle data hierarchies with more flexibility.
+But we'll see with more use.

 There're also sequences, better view support, native support for `UUID`s, JSONPath functionality and much more candy out of the box.